Recovering in 40 Hours After Finishing Alta Alpina = Unprecedented — Using Bemer® Vascular Therapy Intensively

 Recovering from Alta Alpina

 Normally, recovery for me takes 4-5 days (96 to 120 hours) for a double century, certainly 5 days for Alta Alpina given its difficulty.
+That undeniable fact is/was established over 6 years and 40 double centuries.
+Which makes recovery with the Bemer all the more remarkable—or am I really 6 years older and recovering in half time time—that idea is not very credible.

 This year, I was totally wiped out after doing Alta Alpina.
 I couldn't eat more than two slices of watermelon after finishing and did not eat anything else until the next morning, so unpleasant did I feel (this happens with the really hard ones).
 The next day I was toast (listless and tired), probably due in part to the pine pollen allergy taking its toll.